intro-to-text-analysis-SIPA-S23/syllabus/README.md

 Complete [this survey](https://forms.gle/YPfWEBGRG6TiFYDP9) to select your preference for the final assignment. *You must let me know by week 4 (2/9) which final assignment you plan on doing.
 You will not be allowed to change your mind after that date.*

 For the final research project, you will pair a method of data collection with a method of text analysis to answer a research question of your choice.
 The final version will be written in Markdown, shared on your GitHub account, will include text (2,000 words), and your code.
-A more detailed assignment sheet will be distributed during our week 2 session but you can start thinking of possible research questions by reviewing some of the studies shared throughout the course schedule below.
-Here are some examples of possible topics: 1) running a sentiment analysis on a collection of Tweets connected to the UN COP27 meetings; 2) creating a named entity recognition bot to quickly parse out names of companies, people, and events across financial news; or 3) collecting news articles from two publications across the ideological spectrum and using topic modeling to analyze their coverage of the Biden Administration's Inflation Reduction Act.
+Some examples of possible topics include: 1) running a sentiment analysis on a collection of Tweets connected to the UN COP27 meetings; 2) creating a named entity recognition bot to quickly parse out names of companies, people, and events across financial news; or 3) collecting news articles from two publications across the ideological spectrum and using topic modeling to analyze their coverage of the Biden Administration's Inflation Reduction Act.
+See [here](https://github.com/intro-to-text-analysis-SIPA-S23/final-project) for the complete assignment sheet.

 - Final project deliverables and grade distribution:
     - Due week 4 (10 points): Schedule a meeting with me to discuss ideas for your final project.
 You must have a meeting scheduled on the calendar **by 10am before the start of class (the meeting can happen later that week, if needed).**
     - Due week 8 (25 points): Project proposal **due by 10am before the start of class.**
-     - Due week 14 (55 points): Final project **due by 10am before the start of class.**
+     - Due week 14 (60 points): Final project **due by 10am before the start of class.**
-     - Due week 14 (10 points): In-class project presentations.
+     - Due week 14 (5 points): In-class project presentations.

      <br>